inkVerb/VIP/601/Lesson-09.md

 - A private network is both difficult and not so necessary for services like SSSD
 - A larger private network could host its own DNS servers, supporting the SSL certificates and SSSD domain settings
   - Such a large network would also present a higher need for security
-- Usually, remode directory services like SSSD are used over the public Internet, not a local IP based private network
+- Usually, remote directory services like SSSD are used over the public Internet, not a local IP based private network
 - These lessons do not cover domain-based services running in the cloud, including installation of an SSSD server

 ## Docker
-- [Docker docs: Reference](https://docs.docker.com/reference/) runs full-OS containers using the main host machine's kernel
+- [Docker](https://docs.docker.com/reference/) runs full-OS containers using the main host machine's kernel
 - `docker --help`
 - Primarily used in cloud
 - Unlike other network-based services, PAM would be used for SSH to access the machine hosting the Docker container, not with Docker directly